dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2006.08-12, part time.
 Woodworking machine driver, [Stroydetali Llc](http://vi-lario.com/).
 Driver/Desktop Software Engineer

 Created real-time application for woodworking machine to manage sawing plan, configuration and control of sawing process.
 Domain specific configuration file format, system event loop, TUI with edit boxes/menus/labels/help, bit level communication protocol with hardware.

 ### 2004.09-2005.03, part time.
 Graduates database

-Coded graduates app, 2nd place on regional competition of school student’s software
+Coded graduates app, 2nd place in regional competition of school student’s software

 ## Experiences

 ### 2018-2020, Hackathons

-Participated in few in Belarus and Georgia.
+Participated in a few in Belarus and Georgia.
 Won in legal hackathons.

 ### 2012-now, Security, privacy and decentralization

-Used distributed networks to store and read data, deplatformed phone, security, anonymization, encryption, and open source to see the world from hacker and privacy-focused perspective.
+Used distributed networks to store and read data, deplatformed phone, security, anonymization, encryption, and open source
+to see the world from hacker and privacy-focused perspective.
-Built couple of serverless sites.
+Built a couple of serverless sites.

 ## Education